cygnet3/danawallet/README.md

 - Go to 'Settings'
 - In the 'My Apps' section, click on 'Repositories'
 - Add a new repository by clicking the '+' icon
-- Scan the QR code found on this page: https://fdroid.silentpayments.dev/fdroid/repo (alternatively, copy-paste this URL manually)
+- Scan the QR code found on this page: https://fdroid.silentpayments.dev/fdroid/repo

 You now have added our self-hosted repository.
 To download the app, search for 'Dana Wallet' in the F-Droid app store section (you may need to refresh the app list first, by swiping down on the F-Droid store screen).